Customs Licensing – e-Filing Relationship Management

 e-Filing “Relationship Management”

 Firstly, lets understand the concept.
-“Relationship Management” on the SARS Customs e-Filing portal requires that all clients who belong to a Customs Clearing Agent must become linked to the Clearing Agent.
+“Relationship Management” on the SARS Customs e-Filing portal requires that all clients to become linked to the Clearing Agent.

 Similarly, ‘clients’ of other Customs license types too will become linked on the e-Filing system, i.e. ‘clients’ of Bonded Warehouses, Removers of Goods in Bond, Customs Licensed Depots, and so forth.

-In other words, as an importer or exporter of goods, you will need to be linked to all of your Logistics Service Providers on e-Filing.
-Examples include:
+As an importer or exporter of goods, you must be linked to all of your Logistics Service Providers on e-Filing.

-In time to come, you will not be allowed to trade through Customs without being linked to your Logistics Service Provider.
+Soon, you will not be allowed to trade with Customs if you are not linked to a Logistics Service Provider.

 Similarly, Logistics Service Providers will not be allowed to trade through Customs if they are not linked to their clients.

-The onus will be on the Logistics Service Provider to link or invite their clients to their business profiles on the e-Filing portal.
+The onus will be on the Logistics Service Provider to link or invite their clients.

 ‘Clients’ of Logistics Service Providers will need to accept the “linkage” invitation from the Logistics Service Provider.
 This is a pre-requisite for the link to become active.